fitse01/GussingGame/README.md

 # GussingGame
 This is a simple Java console application that allows the user to play a guessing game.
-The program generates a random number between 0 and 100, and the user has to guess the number within a maximum of 7 attempts.
+The program generates a random number between 0 and 100, and the user has to guess the n umber within a maximum of 7 attempts.

 How to Play
 1, Clone the repository to your local machine.

 2, Open a terminal or command prompt and navigate to the project directory.

-3,Compile the program by running the following command: javac Gussinggame.java 4,Start the game by running the following command: java Gussinggame 5,Follow the instructions on the screen to play the game.
+3,Compile the program by running the following command: javac Gussinggame.java

+4,Start the game by running the following command: java Gussinggame

+5,Follow the instructions on the screen to play the game.

 Rules